 Simply put, leadership is the ability to guide or influence people.
 It is particularly important when bringing individuals and organizations together to accomplish a common task.
 Leadership has been the subject of study for centuries; it was part of the teachings of Confucius and Aristotle, even Sun Tzu's The Art of War.
 While the exact definition is still studied and debated, there are certain clear leadership skills and abilities.
 These include cultivating a shared and inspiring vision, thinking strategically, applying individual and collective intelligence, managing relationships and roles, using effective social skills in different situations, and being resilient, adaptable, and able to manage change over time.
-Leadership is important within an organization and across participating groups.
-Coalition leaders, for example, act as an integrator, playing the important quarterback role.
+Leadership is important within an organization and across participating groups, especially when creating a collaborative culture.
+Coalition leaders act as an integrator, playing the important role of a quarterback.